thinkcleargroup/server-side-react/README.md

 # Motivation

-These days we need to develop all kind of applications, some of them are pure client-side where side application where a browser receives a bundled file and compiles it to creates beautiful UI and some of them are pure server-side where all pages are generated on the server because of that whenever we go to another page there is a lag.
+These days we need to develop all kind of applications, some of them are pure client-side where a browser receives a bundled file and compiles it to creates beautiful UI and some of them are pure server-side where all pages are generated on the server, because of that whenever we go to another page there is a lag.
 Reason for choosing the server-side because it is good for SEO, but we don't need SEO for all the pages(like dashboard, settings).
 So we needed a configuration/way to do SEO for some pages and bundle all other